Some "tactics" to prepare you for the street and court...

 "Being consistent, making good decisions and keeping proper documentation will limit your liability and make you a better K9 handler and K9 supervisor."

-CL360 is still rated by its attendees as the most comprehensive liability seminar now being offered!
-It serves as an essential phase for the handler and supervisor to assist in managing their K9 program and preparing for their potential "legal defense" to prevail in the event of a lawsuit by examining TAC Team's "360 Degrees of Responsibility" involving a single purpose patrol (bite) dog or cross-trained police service dog assigned to patrol and/or a tactical team.
-The instructor is Sergeant Bill Lewis II (Retired) with over 37 years of law enforcement and instructor experience related to patrol operations, K9, SWAT and supervision.
-He has published various articles relating to legal trends, police dogs and K9 programs and is the author of the popular "Reasons We Get in Trouble" periodical (and seminar presentations).
-He started working with K9 teams in 1980 for three years as a decoy and continually since 1992 as a handler, supervisor, instructor, trial judge, certifying official, and expert witness - over 27 years of K9 experience.
+CL360 is the most comprehensive (and affordable) liability seminar now being offered according to attendee feedgback!
+It serves as an essential phase for the handler and supervisor to assist in managing their K9 program and preparing for their potential "legal defense" to prevail in the event of a lawsuit by examining TAC Team's "360 Degrees of Responsibility" involving a single purpose patrol dog or cross-trained police service dog assigned to patrol and/or a tactical team.
+The instructor is Sergeant Bill Lewis II (Retired) with over 38 years of law enforcement and instructor experience related to patrol operations, K9, SWAT and supervision.
+He has published various articles relating to legal trends, police dogs and K9 programs.
+He started working with K9 teams in 1980 as a decoy and later as a handler, supervisor, instructor, trial judge, certifying official and expert witness - over 27 years of K9 experience.

-CL360 has been submitted by host agencies and approved for "POST" credit in Connecticut, Oklahoma, Minnesota, Ohio, Nevada, North Dakota and Arkansas (CLEST).
-The class is presented in a two-day (16 hours) format.
+CL360 has been submitted by host agencies and previously approved for POST credit in Connecticut, Oklahoma, Minnesota, Ohio, Nevada and North Dakota.

 "The best time to prepare for a lawsuit and prevail is before the bite - good or bad - occurs."